duckdb/duckdb-web/_posts/2024-05-31-analyzing-railway-traffic-in-the-netherlands.md

 Let's ask a simple query first: _What were the busiest railway stations in the Netherlands in the first 6 months of 2023?_

 First, let's compute the number of services passing through each station for every month.
-To do so, we extract the month from the service's date, then performs a group-by aggregation with a `count(*)`:
+To do so, we extract the month from the service's date, then perform a group-by aggregation with a `count(*)`:

 ```sql
 SELECT